JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

 ### Installing postfix

-We like postfix, but thhese instructions probably also work almost verbatim for other common mail servers (exim for example).
+We like postfix, but hese instructions probably also work almost verbatim for other common mail servers (exim for example).

     sudo apt-get install postfix fetchmail